According to Packaging Digest, as much as 11% of shipments arriving at a distribution center have some level of case damage.

 Manage Theft and Concealed Damage Claims More Effectively with MercuryGate

-To learn more about managing theft and concealed damage claims, download MercuryGate’s free ebook, The Guide to Concealed Damage Claims, or reach out to us today to schedule a demo of our freight claims management tools.
+To learn more about managing theft and concealed damage claims, download MercuryGate’s free ebook, The Guide to Concealed Damage Claims.